Smoking in Syria: Quitting

 Cigarette smokers tend to have a strong desire to quit due to health concerns, stigmatization, and concern for the safety of their family members.
 Quitting attempts are generally followed by relapse.

 Short periods of quitting allow smokers to experience the benefits of quitting such as better breathing ability, increased happiness amongst family members, and increased stamina, but subsequent relapses tend to reduce the smoker's confidence in their ability to fully quit, and therefore reduce their motivation to quit despite their experience of the positive effects of quitting.

 Relapses tend to be attributed to stressful situations and having friend groups that smoke.
 Relapses are also caused by cigarette smokers’ use of the narghile as a means of easing off of cigarettes, which ends up proliferating their dependence.

 Some cigarette smokers do not have serious intentions to quit and others do not plan to quit at all, but the majority of cigarette smokers have interest in quitting.

 About a third of narghile smokers express motivation to quit.
 Some narghile smokers who are uninterested in quitting express enthusiasm about continuing their smoking habits in the future.

 Many cigarette smokers indicate that they are waiting for a health incident to motivate them to quit.

 Potential avenues for tobacco control

 Price increases

 The method of price increase is likely to have a great impact on tobacco usage, due to the price-sensitivity of most habitual smokers.

-A World Bank report in 2002 suggested that a 10% additional tax on local brands would be capable of cutting consumption by 5% and generating a revenue increase of 4.5%.
+A World Bank report in 2002 suggested that a 10% additional tobacco tax on local brands would be capable of cutting consumption by 5% and generating a revenue increase of 4.5%.

 Price increases on local brands of cigarettes are unlikely to increase illegal smuggling of foreign brands into Syria, as foreign brands are typically only bought by wealthier habitual smokers or irregular smokers.
 The majority smoking population (low-income habitual smokers) is therefore unlikely to supplement higher priced local brands with smuggled in foreign brands.